Koshi Mizukami

-Koshi Mizukami (水上恒司, Mizukami Kōshi) is a Japanese actor.
-Until August 2022, he worked under the stage name Kenshi Okada (岡田健史).
+Koshi Mizukami (Mizukami Kōshi) is a Japanese actor.
+Until August 2022, he worked under the stage name Kenshi Okada (岡田 健史).

 Early life

 Mizukami was born on 12 May 1999 in Higashi ward, Fukuoka Prefecture.
 He started playing baseball in the second grade of elementary school and mainly served as a catcher.
 He graduated from Soseikan High School.
 In addition, Riku Kawahara of the professional baseball team Hanshin Tigers was a junior in the baseball club, Mizukami was a catcher and Kawahara was a pitcher.

 Career

 In the winter of his first year of junior high school, he was first scouted by the entertainment agency Spice Power (the male division of talent agency Sweet Power).
 After that, he was pursued by the agency for five years, but he kept turning down the offer as he was immersed in baseball and was aiming to play in Koshien.

 In 2017, after departing from the baseball club when he was in his third year of high school, he was scouted by a teacher who was an adviser to the drama club, he agreed to play as a kamikaze member in a work called Hair Combing August and participated in the prefectural high school drama competition.
 This work would win the highest award at the Kyushu block of the prefectural competition and was recommended for the national competition.
 However, this did not come to be due to the format of the high school drama competition, which is held within the year up to the block competition and the national competition, but Mizukami graduated from high school in that subsequent year, thus he was unable to compete for the national competition.
 Originally, he had planned to go to college and continue playing baseball, but after participating in the prefectural tournament, he began to desire becoming an actor.
 After being initially opposed to his choice, his parents finally changed their minds after being impressed by his acting debut.

-After auditioning for the TV drama Meet Me After School on TBS, which started broadcasting in October 2018, he was selected as the main character's partner, portrayed by Kasumi Arimura, and made his debut as an actor.
-For this work he received the Newcomer Award at the 28th TV Life Drama Grand Prize.
+After auditioning for the television drama Meet Me After School on TBS, which started broadcasting in October 2018, he was selected as the main character's partner, portrayed by Kasumi Arimura, and made his debut as an actor.
+For this work he received the Newcomer Award at the 28th TV Life Annual Drama Awards.

 In July 2019, he starred in the special drama commemorating the 50th anniversary of the opening of Fukuoka Broadcasting Don't You Think Girls Who Talk in Hakata Dialect Are Cute?.